-Tesla is helping Puerto Rico get power back | Fast Company
+Tesla is helping Puerto Rico get its power back | Fast Company

 - 5:55 am

-Tesla is helping Puerto Rico get power back
+Tesla is helping Puerto Rico get its power back

 The company announced that its first solar+storage project in Puerto Rico is now live.
 The project at the Hospital del Niño is just the “first of many” on the hurricane-hit island, the company said in a tweet.
 The accompanying images show the solar panels and Tesla Powerpack units being installed on hospital grounds.
-Earlier this month Elon Musk tweeted that he believed Tesla’s solar battery technology could be used to help rebuild Puerto Rico’s power grid after the island was ravaged by Hurricane Maria to which the Governor of Puerto Rico, Ricardo Rossello, replied: “Let’s talk.”
+Earlier this month Elon Musk tweeted that he believed Tesla’s solar battery technology could be used to help rebuild Puerto Rico’s power grid after the island was ravaged by Hurricane Maria, to which the governor of Puerto Rico, Ricardo Rossello, replied: “Let’s talk.”
 It looks like those talks were indeed fruitful.

 Hospital del Niño is first of many solar+storage projects going live.
 Grateful to support the recovery of Puerto Rico with @ricardorossello pic.twitter.com/JfAu11UBYg